MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-programmers-guide.md

 ## Input Dialogs

-Mesh Cloud Scripting can request a text input from a participant in the Microsoft Mesh application with a custom message.
-CloudApplication provides a method `Task<string> ShowInputDialogToParticipantAsync(string message, Participant participant, CancellationToken token)`.
-[Rich text tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) can be used in the message to control text properties (color, bold etc).
+Mesh Cloud Scripting can request text input from an attendee in a Mesh event with a custom message. `CloudApplication` provides the method `Task<string> ShowInputDialogToParticipantAsync(string message, Participant participant, CancellationToken token)`.
+[Rich text tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) can be used in the message to control text properties (for example, color or bold).

 ## Classes